Products First Touchpoint

 Research & Discovery

-Data-Driven Insights - We analysed demo feedback, support tickets, and site analytics to identify user pain points.
+Data-Informed Insights: We analysed demo feedback, support tickets, and site analytics to identify user pain points.
 Users frequently asked:

 - "What makes Spiffy different from other checkout tools?"